“Why Does My Dental Night Guard Turn Yellow?”

 What is a dental night guard?

 A night guard is a plastic device designed specifically for your dental anatomy.
 It is meant to be worn over your teeth while sleeping.
-Night guards help to reduce damage and discomfort caused by nighttime bruxism (bruxism is grinding of the teeth).
+Night guards help reduce damage and discomfort caused by nighttime bruxism (bruxism is grinding of the teeth).

 Many customers wonder “how do I clean my dental night guard?”